gplanchat/php-oop-api/doc/sorting.md

 It also suggests some new iterator `BidirectionalSeekableIterator` to handle more easily and effectively sortings.

-A quicksort (actually very uneffective) could be implemented this way :
+A quicksort (actually very uneffective here) could be implemented this way :

 ```php
 <?php